LGBTQ rights in Nigeria: Recognition of same-sex relationships

 The law follows a similar one passed in Uganda in December 2013, which imposes life imprisonment for some types of homosexual acts.

 Anti-discrimination protections

-The Constitution of the Federal Republic of Nigeria does not specifically protect LGBT rights, but it does contain various provisions guaranteeing all citizens equal rights (Section 17(2)(a)) as well as other rights, including adequate medical and health care (Section 17(3)(d)) and equal opportunity in the workplace (Section 17(3)(a)).
+The Constitution of the Federal Republic of Nigeria does not specifically protect LGBTQ rights, but it does contain various provisions guaranteeing all citizens equal rights (Section 17(2)(a)) as well as other rights, including adequate medical and health care (Section 17(3)(d)) and equal opportunity in the workplace (Section 17(3)(a)).

+Likewise, the Nigerian Supreme Court ruled that Sections 4(1), 5(2), and 5(3) of the Same-Sex Marriage (Prohibition) Act 2013 violated the Nigerian Constitution, allowing LGBTQ+ organizations and individuals to exist and organize freely.

+The Federal Ministry of Education in Nigeria has a national policy in all Nigerian schools on safety, security and violence-free schools, which prohibits and disapproves of discrimination, which according to the policy, means, "Any unfair treatment or arbitrary distinction based on a person’s race, sex, religion, nationality, ethnic origin, sexual orientation, disability, age, language, social origin or other status."

-There is no enacted legislation protecting against discrimination or harassment based on sexual orientation or gender identity.
-None of the political parties in Nigeria has formally endorsed LGBT rights.
-Two of the most successful political parties in the National Assembly, the People's Democratic Party and the All Nigeria Peoples Party, are overtly hostile to LGBT rights.
-Smaller, more liberal political parties have also spoken against LGBT rights.
+There is no enacted legislation explicitly protecting against discrimination or harassment based on sexual orientation or gender identity.
+None of the political parties in Nigeria has formally endorsed LGBTQ rights.
+Two of the most successful political parties in the National Assembly, the People's Democratic Party and the All Nigeria Peoples Party, are overtly hostile to LGBTQ rights.
+Smaller, more liberal political parties have also spoken against LGBTQ rights.